Western swing: Late 1920s to mid-1930s: Beginnings

 In late 1933, Wills organized the Texas Playboys in Waco, Texas.
 Recording rosters show that beginning in September 1935, Wills utilized two fiddles, two guitars, and Leon McAuliffe playing steel guitar, banjo, drums and other instruments during recording sessions.
 The amplified stringed instruments, especially the steel guitar, gave the music its distinctive sound.
 As early as 1934 or 1935 Bob Dunn electrified a Martin O-series acoustic guitar while playing with Milton Brown's Brownies, an idea he may have picked up from a Black guitarist he met while working at Coney Island in New York.

 By the mid-1930s, Fort Worth was a hub for Western swing, particularly at the Crystal Springs Dance Pavilion, a country music dance venue that was popular until the 1950s.
 Bands like Brown and His Musical Brownies played there, interspersing waltzes and ballads with faster songs.

 A documented instance of a Western swing group adopting the newer, by then mainstream 4/4 meter swing jazz style, replacing the 2/4 style, was when producer Art Satherley required it at a September 1936 Light Crust Doughboy recording session.

 1938 session rosters for Wills recordings show both lead guitar and electric guitar in addition to guitar and steel guitar.
 The "front line" of Wills' orchestra consisted of either fiddles or guitars after 1944.
-That helped the style gain a much wider following through the music of Wills and his Playboys in Tulsa, Oklahoma and Brown and the Light Crust Doughboys in Fort Worth.

 Wills recalled the early days of Western swing music in a 1949 interview.
 Speaking of Milton Brown and himself—working with popular songs done by Jimmie Davis, the Skillet Lickers, Jimmie Rodgers, songs he had learned from his father and others—Wills said, "We'd...pull these tunes down an set 'em in a dance category. ...They wouldn't be a runaway...and just lay a real beat behind it an' the people would began to really like it. ...It was nobody intended to start anything in the world.
 We was just tryin' to find enough tunes to keep 'em dancin' to not have to repeat so much."